-If your child may be adopted then we can support you.
+If your child might be adopted then we can support you.

-Some birth parents may still be together, some may not, but it is still important for birth fathers as well as mothers to get the support they need through the adoption process and with after adoption contact.
+Some birth parents might still be together, some might not, but it is still important for birth fathers as well as mothers to get the support they need through the adoption process and with after adoption contact.